maizzle/maizzle.com/content/docs/layouts.md

 ### link tag

 Maizzle also supports `<link rel="stylesheet">` tags - it will try to read the file from the `href` attribute and process it with PostCSS (including Tailwind CSS).
+Note that this currently only works with local files.

 ```html [layouts/main.html] diff {4}
 <!doctype html>